 Software and Hardware Architecture provides a survey of technical topics related to computer systems with emphasis on the relationships between hardware architecture and systems software.
 Binary and hexadecimal number systems, data representation, data structures, processor architecture, and operating systems functions and methods will be explored.
-Recommended Preparation: Basic computer literacy is expected.

-Prerequisites: MTH 160 or MTH 180 (can be taken concurrently), and Reading Proficiency.
+Prerequisites: MTH 160 or MTH 180 (can be taken concurrently), and Reading Proficiency